 How to mic a cajon can be a tricky business and there are quite a few ways of doing it for both live and studio settings.
-What you end up doing for either on stage or in the booth depends on a variety of factors.
-Lets just take the studio for example, what is your room like? is it lively or dead? or does it sound great for acoustic drums naturally?
-What type of microphones are available and is your engineer willing to experiment?
+What you decide to do, for either on stage or in the studio depends on a variety of factors.
+Lets just take the studio for example, what is your room like? is it lively or dead?, does it sound great for acoustic drums naturally?, What type of microphones are available, and is your engineer willing to experiment?
 As with a lot of drum sessions, experimentation is key.
 There is no, generally speaking, one right or wrong way to record the cajon but there are a few techniques that have been tried and tested.
-The thing with the cajon is that even though it may sound good to the ear, it is sometimes a bugger to get it sound the way you want in a studio or live setting.
+The thing with the cajon is that even though it may sound good to the ear, it is sometimes a bugger to get it to sound the way you want either in a studio or live setting.

 Along with having my own experiences, I decided to ask some of my pro-audio engineer buddies who have a fair bit of experience behind them what they thought, and they came back with some pretty solid solutions.

 Amplified Timber TCM Cajon Microphone System with Audix ADX60

 One of the most popular methods of micing the cajon today is by using the Amplified Timber TCM System with the Audix ADX60 boundary microphone.
 This is most certainly the way to get the full audio potential of your cajon.

 The principle of the TCM system is that the best sound of your cajon is not inside, but picked up outside of the instrument, and also within the wood of the its self.

 The TCM is a hand-carved piece of hardwood that allows you to mount the Audix ADX60 to the back of your cajon securely.
 This technique gives you the solid bass end, high tones, and also the unique characteristics of your cajon that come through the wood.
 Not only that but this is a beautiful hand made piece that will look lovely with your instrument.